rejeep/authlogic-password-reset-tutorial/README.markdown

 First, you need to add a column in the users table, called **perishable_token**.
-A perishable_token is a temporary string that can be used for some basic identification.
+A perishable_token is a temporary string that can be used for basic identification.

-Generate the migration.
+Generate the migration

     $ script/generate migration add_perishable_token_to_users

-Then add this contents to it.
+Then add this contents to it
     class AddPerishableTokenToUsers < ActiveRecord::Migration
       def self.up
         add_column :users, :perishable_token, :string, :default => "", :null => false